-Big Brothers Big Sisters of the Mid - South has been serving the city of Memphis for 50 years.
+Big Brothers Big Sisters of the Mid - South has been serving the city of Memphis for over 50 years.

 Big Brothers Big Sisters of the Mid- South’s mission is...